• Skip to primary navigation

 • Add Brown Sugar to the beans - a little sweetness can completely change the taste of these beans!

-To make this recipe vegetarian, simply omit the bacon and ham and use vegetable stock instead of chicken stock.
+To make this slow cooker green beans vegetarian, simply omit the bacon and ham and use vegetable stock instead of chicken stock.
 Unfortunately, you won’t get that same smoky flavor that the bacon adds if you don’t use it, and that is important to making southern green beans…

 So if you are dead set on making vegetarian southern green beans, you can try adding a little bit of liquid smoke, a few drops of vegan Worcestershire sauce, or even try vegan bacon.
 (Though I have not tried this, these are just suggestions.)